robert-warneke/github-cards/README.md

 > 🔍 Example of the `'showUsername'` parameter key with the value `'false'`:
 >
 > ![Default GitHub Contribution Chart](https://my-github-cards.vercel.app/api/github-contribution-chart?showUsername=false)

+### 📋 How to Use:
+Follow these steps to use the 'GitHub Repo Card' in your README file or any other place:

 ### ⚙️ Customization:
 You can customize the 'GitHub Contribution Chart Card' by providing query parameters in the URL.